mariusreusch/kappesundbier/backlog.md

 - Filtermöglichkeit auf Recipe-Overview
 - Show thumbnail for each category in category search screen
 - Show thumbnail for each recipe
-- View / Edit Recipe: Show the first image on top of the details
+- move forkJoin( this.findRecipe(id), this.findRecipeBase64EncodedImages(id) - View / Edit Recipe: Show the first image on top of the details to server
 - Suchmöglichkeit auf Recipe-Overview (integrated in header bar.
 Recipes, categories and ingredients are searchable)
 - Move ingredients above description
 - Week Planner